Gender pay gap reporting: prepare your pay data to report

 • Diversity and Inclusion

-How can KPMG Law help?
+How can KPMG help?

-KPMG Law can assist your teams in preparing for the introduction of Gender Pay Gap (“GPG”) reporting in Ireland.
+KPMG can assist your teams in preparing for the introduction of Gender Pay Gap (“GPG”) reporting in Ireland.
 We can make your stakeholders aware of the issues, prepare a current “as is” analysis of your payroll to assess the current status of your organisation and provide a communication and action plan to address and explain any gaps arising.

 Awareness

-KPMG Law can host a workshop/meeting with your stakeholders, to share insights on the practical challenges of GPG, what we learned from the 2022 reporting, and what next steps to take to communicate and take action to reduce your GPG.
+KPMG can host a workshop/meeting with your stakeholders, to share insights on the practical challenges of GPG, what we learned from the 2022 reporting, and what next steps to take to communicate and take action to reduce your GPG.

 Analysis

 Our data analytics tool can analyse your organisation’s payroll data and prepare a detailed review and report by age, location, seniority of employees, functions and / or job titles.
-It can also assist with identifying the potential root causes of any GPG and KPMG Law can then advise on actions to address the GPG.
+It can also assist with identifying the potential root causes of any GPG and KPMG can then advise on actions to address the GPG.

 Assurance